dissemin/dissemin/doc/proposal.md

 ###### 3.2.1.
 Similarity prediction

+The similarity between two papers is estimated using a linear Support Vector Machine with the following features:
+* Number of common authors
+* Similarity between the affiliations of the authors, if they are available
+* Similarity between the titles
+* Similarity between the journal titles
+For the last three features, the similarity of two strings is measured by the score of the common words for a unigram language model.

 ###### 3.2.2.
 Relevance prediction

+The relevance of a paper relative to a target researcher is also estimated using a Support Vector Machine.
+Its features are computed using a topic model built for each department: it is a unigram language model trained on the papers of this department only.
+The topic relevance of the title, the journal title, the keywords and the institution are used as features, as well as the number of author that could refer to a researcher in the university.

 ### **Conclusion**
 > Summarize the take-home message from the presentation.
 What are the main points?
 It would be great if this were a part of the conversation around the conference theme.